decryptofy/scarr-file-converters/README.md

 We anticipate to support the following file formats soon:

 * .npy to .zarr (as used, e.g., by the [ChipWhisperer](https://github.com/newaetech/chipwhisperer) project)
+   * assuming that plaintext/ciphertext/key/traces are separate .npy files
 * .ets/.h5 to .zarr (as used, e.g., by [SCARED](https://gitlab.com/eshard/scared) and [LASCAR](https://github.com/Ledger-Donjon/lascar))
 * .db to .zarr (as used, e.g., by [ot-sca](https://github.com/lowRISC/ot-sca/blob/master/capture/project_library/ot_trace_library/trace_library.py))
+   * the conversion supports XY tiles

 For the file conversion, please take the following general advice into consideration: